Schwartz-Zha/CompCarDemo/README.md

 load this image) to the actual car model label.

 ## Model Description
 Directly use the implementation in torchvision for resnet50.

+The pretrained model should be downloaded [here](https://drive.google.com/file/d/12GewzNMJmmUqvumDogm7m16ewxRKqCLS/view?usp=sharing), and put into
+PROJECT_ROOT/Code/checkpoint2/10_epoch.tar

 ## Code
 All the codes are push onto this repository, but the final one with full annotations is PROJECT_ROOT/Code/CarClassificationDemo2.ipynb